List of Produce X 101 contestants

-Produce X 101 is a South Korean reality television show.
+Produce X 101 is a South Korean reality television show that aired in 2019.
+The show began with 101 contestants, and the public voted on which to include in an eleven-member boy band.

 Contestants

 The spelling of names in English is according to the official website.
 The Korean contestants are presented in Eastern order (family name, given name).
 The age listed is according to the Korean age system at the start of the competition.
 The new X rank means the contestants are the least prepared, and are the most vulnerable to be eliminated.